Anderson Springs, California: Location

-The community is located about 4 miles north of Middletown.

-They are in southwestern Lake County, 24 mi from Calistoga.

-They are at 1525 ft above sea level.
+The community is located about 4 miles north of Middletown, in southwestern Lake County, 24 mi from Calistoga.
+It lays at 1525 ft above sea level.

-According to the Anderson Valley Homeowners Association, the permanent population as of 2004 was 403, with a seasonal population high of 986.
+According to the Anderson Valley Homeowners Association, the permanent population in 2004 was 403, with a seasonal population high of 986.

 History

 Anderson Springs were discovered in 1873, when the Anderson family took possession.